Saudi-led coalition says STC’s al-Zubaidi fled to UAE via Somaliland

 - list 4 of 4Who is Aidarous al-Zubaidi?
 Yemen’s ‘traitor’ chief

 Al-Zubaidi then boarded a plane along with UAE officers and flew to Somalia’s capital, Mogadishu.
-“The plane turned off its identification systems over the Gulf of Oman, then turned it back on ten minutes prior to arrival at Al reef military airport in Abu Dhabi,” the statement said.
+“The plane turned off its identification systems over the Gulf of Oman, then turned it back on 10 minutes prior to arrival at Al Reef military airport in Abu Dhabi,” the statement said.

-There was no immediate comment from the STC or UAE.
+There was no immediate comment from the STC or the UAE.

 If confirmed, the move could deepen the feud between Saudi Arabia and the UAE that came to light after the Abu Dhabi-backed STC launched an offensive against the Riyadh-backed Yemeni government troops in December.